 c) other issues that are the business of the annual meeting pursuant to the law or Articles of Association.

-(3) The annual accounts, directors’ report and auditor’s report are to be sent to each member with a known address at the latest two weeks before the annual meeting.
+(3) The annual accounts, directors’ report and auditor’s report are to be sent to each unit holder with a known address at the latest two weeks before the annual meeting.

 Article 17 Extraordinary annual meeting

 (1) The Board may decide to give notice of an extraordinary annual meeting.

 (2) The Board shall give notice of an extraordinary annual meeting when the auditor, Control Committee or at least one-tenth of the unit holders so demands in writing in order to deal with a specific subject.
 The Board shall ensure that the extraordinary annual meeting is held within one month of the demand being made.